SeanHeelan/HeapLayout/Sieve/README.md

 This should result in a number of binaries in the `runners` directory that act as drivers for each of the allocators.

+### Environment Variables

+The environment variable `HEAP_STARTING_CONFIGS` must be set to the full path of the `HeapLayout/Sieve/sieve/starting_configs` directory.

+You must also add `HeapLayout/Sieve` to PYTHONPATH so that the `sieve` module can be imported.

 ## Running an Experiment

 Run `./runexp.py --help` to see a list of available parameters for